R. Mahadevan

 Typically, the Collegium takes into account the seniority of judges from a High Court while making recommendations.
 However, the Collegium bypassed this rule in Justice Mahadevan’s case to ensure representation of a backward community from Tamil Nadu.
 “His appointment will bring diversity to the Bench,” the resolution stated.

-On 16 July 2024, the Department of Justice notified his appointment.
-He will assume office on 18 July 2024.
-This is the first time Justice Mahadevan will serve at the bench outside of the state of Tamil Nadu.
+On 16 July 2024, the Department of Justice notified of his appointment.
+He assumed office on 18 July 2024.
+This is the first time Justice Mahadevan has served on a bench outside the state of Tamil Nadu.